-Peter Wendel will be a visiting professor at the UCLA School of Law.
+Peter Wendel is a visiting professor at UCLA School of Law and teaches Wills and Trusts.
 He is a professor of law at Pepperdine University School of Law, where he teaches primarily in the property, and wills and trusts areas of law.

 Wendel attended the University of Chicago, where he graduated in 1979 with a B.S. in Political Science.
 He earned a master’s degree in Urban Affairs from St. Louis University, and his J.D. in 1983 from the University of Chicago.
 In 2011, he was awarded an honorary Ph.D. in law by the University of Augsburg.